cscart/docs/en/user_guide/users/vendors/allow_vendors_to_edit_layout_and_theme.rst

        :align: center
        :alt: Go to Design → Themes and click the Theme Editor button.

 #.
 You'll be taken to your page on the storefront, and you'll be able to make changes using :doc:`the Theme Editor </user_guide/look_and_feel/themes/theme_editor>`.
-The changes you make will affect your microstore (if you have one), your products, and your pages.
+The changes you make will affect your microstore (if you have one), your products, and your pages, including the page with the information about the vendor.

    .. note::